simpleKV/kvt/README.md

 ```
 go build -tags boltdb   //build with boltdb, if you want use BoltDB
 go build -tags buntdb   //build with buntdb  if you want use BuntDB
+go build -tags redis   //build with redis  if you want use Redis
 ```

 here is a simple sample: